 If you have an abscessed tooth – or suspect that you have one – it will not go away on its own.
 An abscessed tooth can only be treated and cured with the help of a dentist.
 You need to find a dentist who has experience with the various types of dental abscesses.
 The good news is that highly qualified dentists know how to diagnose and treat dental abscesses.

-If you do not currently have a dentist in your area, start your search with the help of Smile Generation.
+If you do not currently have a dentist in your area and are asking yourself how to find a dentist near me, start your search with the help of Smile Generation.
 Smile Generation offers an online portal that can connect patients with a network of highly qualified dentists and specialists.
 You can search for dentists in your area and narrow the options down based on the services that you need.
 You can find trusted local dentists and choose the one that is the best fit for you.
 At Smile Generation, you can also explore resources to help you pay for your current and future dental needs.
 Finding the right dentist does not have to be a guessing game – you can learn about your options before making that first appointment.
 Start your search for a dentist based on your location and then further narrow your options based on the services that you need.

 If you are not ready to choose a dentist but want to continue learning about oral care and treatment options, check out the Smile Generation blog.
 The blog provides education and other resources to help you get the information you need to make educated decisions about your oral health.